ShoCremers/DL_project/docs/README.md

 ## Ambiguities

 While we aimed to reproduce [1] as best as we can, we encountered several ambiguities.
-The paper did not specify how and what kind of noises were added to the weights for the regularization.
+The paper did not specify how and what kind of noises were added to the weights for the regularisation.
 Besides mentioning that they used early stopping, they also did not mention how it was executed.
 They also do not clearly state how the data were divided into training, validation, and testing sets.
 They used the whole "month of winter 2017" for evaluation but decided only to show a plot of prediction of seven days.
 This can be an issue since we can expect that results will be worse during the week with Christmas break.
 Finally, a large number of explanatory variables were used in their experiment, such as Solar PV generation, wind generation, public holidays, etc., but their encoding in input was unspecified.
 Finally, no concrete hyperparameters have been specified in the paper.

 ## Final Words
 Following the approach of [1], the probabilistic forecast of electricity prices was reproduced on a different dataset with a limited number of explanatory variables.
 Even with these constraints, Our resultant output curves are similar to [1], while using a much simpler model.

-To improve the model, we can incorporate addtional features, such as future weather forecasts.
+To improve the model, we can incorporate additional features, such as future weather forecasts.
 Another addition that can be beneficial would be a variable indicating whether the day is a holiday, as our prediction was worse during the holidays.
-However, adding more of these features may also make the model suffer from the curse of dimensionality, so there addition should be complemented with additonal training data.
+However, adding more of these features may also make the model suffer from the curse of dimensionality, so their addition should be complemented with additional training data.

+Complete source code is available [here](https://github.com/ShoCremers/DL_project).

 ## References
 1. J. Toubeau, J. Bottieau, F. Vallée and Z. De Grève, "Deep Learning-Based Multivariate Probabilistic Forecasting for Short-Term Scheduling in Power Markets" in IEEE Transactions on Power Systems, vol. 34, no. 2, pp. 1203–1215, March 2019, doi: 10.1109/TPWRS.2018.2870041.